 On paper, its speeds are mediocre, but its actual performance tells a different story.
 During our testing, its servers performed well, and we could stream at 1080p, for the most part.

-You get unlimited bandwidth, as well as excellent security.
+You get unlimited bandwidth, 30 simultaneous connections — five if you sign up through the mobile app — and excellent security.
 In fact, security is one of VyprVPN’s best features, especially because it comes with its own Chameleon protocol, which masks your traffic so that it looks normal to the websites and services you visit.

 That said, it lacks in other areas, such as customer support.
 You can read more about that in our VyprVPN review.

-You can then choose either the monthly or yearly plan, though the yearly one works out better in terms of pricing.
+You can choose from three price plans, though the three-year plan works out better in the end.
 There’s a 30-day money-back guarantee, too.

 - Good streaming performance